 State law requires both the employee and the state to make contributions to TRS and ORP based on a percentage of the employee's salary.
 State contribution rates are established biennially by the Texas Legislature and they may fluctuate over time.
 Contributions and interest earnings under both plans are not subject to federal income tax until the funds are withdrawn or paid as a retirement annuity.

-Federal limits on contributions or creditable compensation apply to both TRS and ORP but usually only affect highly compensated employees (generally, those with salaries over $275,000 for 2018).
+Federal limits on contributions or creditable compensation apply to both TRS and ORP but usually only affect highly compensated employees as defined by the IRS.

 (1) Teacher Retirement System (TRS)

 The TRS plan is a traditional defined benefit state retirement program in which investment risks are generally absorbed by the state.
 Contributions go into a large trust fund managed by knowledgeable professionals with a prudent, yet successful, investment strategy.
 This type of plan provides stability and does not require any investment decisions by individual members.
 Service credit is earned based on required minimum service in a school year, and members also may be eligible to purchase additional service credit (e.g., military service or out-of-state public-school service).
 Retirement benefits are based on statutory formulas.

 Additional specific plan information such as retirement eligibility benefits, disability benefits, and death and survivor benefits can be found by visiting the following websites: www.trs.texas.gov and www.highered.texas.gov.

 TRS members who do not desire a retirement benefit may withdraw their employee contributions plus two percent interest upon termination of employment, but state contributions remain with TRS.